Scoreboards Documentation

 2. Run the setup wizard — Use /get started to walk through the initial configuration.

-3. Assign roles — Use /settings to set the bot_permission role (users who can manage leaderboards) and the score_validator role (users who can approve submissions).
+3. Assign roles — Open the dashboard to set the bot permission role (users who can manage leaderboards) and the validator role (users who can approve submissions).

 4. Create your first leaderboard — Use /scoreboard create to set up a leaderboard.
 Choose a name, type, and sort order.